janaki-217/Restaurant/README.md

 # 🍽️ Restaurant Ordering Website

 ## Project Overview
 This is a **Restaurant Online Ordering Website** that allows customers to browse menu items, add them to a cart, and place orders online.
-Admins can view orders with detailed item information.

 ---